ocean1/awesome-thesis/readme.md

 ## Experiments
-Don't wait for your advisor to tell you your next step, be proactive! :)
+Be proactive, carefully choose your next steps, don't be afraid of proposing different solutions.

 ### Designing experiments